 Although the positivity constraint in the class above prevents the function $g$ from being identically zero and from being equal to any Dirichlet eigenfunction $u_k$ with $k\ge 2$, we still have

-Here the infimum is ideed not a minimum as it is no longer attained by any function in $L^\infty_+$.
-However, minimizing sequences do exists in $L^\infty_{+}$, converging to $\lambda_1(\Omega)$, and taking the form of the so-called \emph{bang-bang functions}
+Here the infimum is indeed not a minimum as it is no longer attained by any function in $L^\infty_+$.
+However, minimizing sequences do exists in $L^\infty_{+}$, converging to $\lambda_1(\Omega)$, and taking the form (the so-called \emph{bang-bang functions}, see below)

 for a suitable sequence of measurable sets $A_n$ and real numbers $\alpha_n$ such that $|A_n|\to 0^+$ and $\alpha_n\to 0^+$ as $n\to\infty$ (see Propositions~\ref{p.necessary} and \ref{p.espilon} later on).